itisameerkhan/Leetcode/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
-You are free to use the code in any way you like, subject to the terms and conditions of the license.
+This repository does not have a specific license, so you are free to use the code in any way you like without any restrictions.

 If you have any questions or suggestions, feel free to open an issue in the repository.